 MIPCOM and MIPTV are twin events that were traditionally based on the spring and autumn TV schedules.
 These days, they focus on the wider “content” industries of TV, documentaries, film and brands.

 Spread over 20,000 m², 4,000 companies meet to deal in the world’s most diverse selection of programmes: youth, doc and factual, formats, series and TV movies, series, new media content, and more.
-In all, some 12,000 professionals attend each year.
+In all, some 12,000 professionals attend each year (see below for details about submissions for CanneSeries).

 The whole content business